- Some states are considering requiring flu vaccinations this fall.

 In the 2018-19 flu season, only 81% of children between the ages of 6 months and 17 years received a flu shot.
 Even more alarming, only 53.5% of adults were vaccinated.

-Some lawmakers in the Garden State want to take a legislative approach to this issue.
+Some lawmakers in the Garden State want to take a legislative approach to mandatory flu vaccines.
 A4576 would require students and certain other children to be annually vaccinated for influenza as a condition of enrollment at public and private K-12 schools, preschools, childcare centers, and institutions of higher education.

 The bill notes that a person may become simultaneously infected with both COVID-19 and influenza, which may cause more severe symptoms in individuals, cause problems for healthcare providers, and cause problems for administrators of public and private K-12 schools, preschools, child care centers, and higher education institutions.
 The bill also states that vaccinating children/students for the flu will reduce the number of children and students who experience severe flu symptoms or a severe combination of flu and COVID-19 symptoms and therefore allow the State to preserve its hospital capacity and emergency and intensive care resources for patients infected with the coronavirus.